 - Go camping for the weekend rather than taking mini breaks abroad.

 - Join some of the local community and online environmental advice and support groups.
 They have lots of great tips and advice as well as recycled stuff up for grabs.

 If there was one change you could ask people to make in their parenting to minimise their impact on the environment what would it be?

 Switch to cloth nappies and wipes.
 Definitely.
 It’s easier than you think and you’ll save your bank balance as well as the planet.
 Lots of people also find they are kinder to little bums and their children are less prone to things like nappy rash when using cloth.
 You can mix-and-match too.
-Obviously using no disposables at all is best if you can, but even if you use cloth nappies most of the time and disposables at night or on holidays just think of the difference that would make to your landfill contribution and the cost of your weekly shop.
+Obviously using no disposables at all is best if you can, but you can just use cloth nappies most of the time and disposables at night or on holidays.
+Think of the difference that would make to your landfill contribution and the cost of your weekly shop.

 Find out more about cloth nappies and green parenting

 Thank you so much to Steph for sharing her wisdom and passion.
 If you have questions about cloth nappies you can talk to her via the Southend Cloth Nappy Library Facebook page or DILAM instagram feed or drop her a line at firstname.lastname@example.org

 We all want to shield our children from bad things in life.
 I’d say global meltdown was pretty high on my list of bad things so I’m definitely going to be following some of Steph’s advice.
 Let’s face it, I have enough meltdowns in my life already.